DaemonAlex/fivem-performance-analyzer/README.md

 - Logs results to a file and sends notifications to a Discord channel.

 ## Future Features
 - Ability to use 3rd party APis to gather tick and other performance info
+- Additional performance evaluation logic

 ## Installation